Lowman Beach Park

 About the Location

-Covering approximately 1.5 acres, the park offers about 300 feet of rocky, saltwater shoreline along Puget Sound, providing visitors with stunning views of the Olympic Mountains, Alki Point, and Williams Point.
+Spanning a modest 1.5 acres, this cozy spot offers about 300 feet of rocky shoreline along Puget Sound, with beautiful views of the Olympic Mountains, Alki Point, and Williams Point creating a stunning backdrop.

 All Features & Facilities